cloudtraveler/avxlabs-docs/ace_pro/docs/lab2.md

 ![cluster spoke gws](images/lab2-transitbutton.png)
 _Figure 32: +Transit Gateway_

-Deploy Aviatrix Transit Gateways in AWS east-2 region.
+Deploy Aviatrix Transit Gateways in AWS **_East-2_** region.
 To save time, Aviatrix Transit Gateways in Azure, GCP and AWS east-1 region have already been pre-deployed in pairs for this lab.

-### 4.1.1.TRANSIT GATEWAY IN AWS US-EAST-2
+### 4.1.1.Transit Gateway in AWS US-EAST-2

 Ensure these parameters are entered in the pop-up window `"Create Transit Gateway"`.